Insight • Search & content

 The inverted pyramid for AI

-This structure serves both AI extraction (which pulls from the top) and human reading (which benefits from progressive detail).
+This structure suits both AI extraction, which pulls from the top, and human readers, who benefit from progressive detail.

 Internal linking for depth